Xiangyu-Hu/SPHinXsys/docs/_posts/2026-01-08-sparse-grid-heterogeneous-p3.md

 ### Implementation Class and Data Transfer

 An implementation class is responsible for the computing kernel transfer and provide the mesh dynamics with a valid computing kernel based on execution policy.
-As shown in Lsts.
-3 and 4, the computing kernel will be created in the implementation object by a getter function at the first call.
+As shown in the previous code snippets, the computing kernel will be created in the implementation object by a getter function at the first call.
 According to the execution policy chosen, the implementation object is responsible to copy the computing kernel inside local dynamics instance to the device to execute.
 As computing kernels take only copyable objects or raw variable pointers, the kernel can be copied to the device directly with no extra attention.

 To enable computation on GPU, all relevant data must be resident on the device in advance.
 In SYCL, two primary memory access mechanisms are available.
 The first utilizes `sycl::buffer` and accessors.
 SYCL automatically manages data transfers between host and device, ensuring that data is available when accessed.
 This implicit data management simplifies development but can reduce control and transparency.

-The present work adopts mainly the second unified share memory (USM) mechanism, due to its explicit control and pointer access can used in the same way on host and device with plain cpp.
+The present work adopts mainly the second unified share memory (USM) mechanism, due to its explicit control and pointer access can be used in the same way on host and device with plain `cpp`.
 The pointer-based nature of USM simplifies the function interface, as only raw pointers need to be handled.
 This eliminates the need for buffer management in user-defined functions, allowing them to work directly without aware of the SYCL types and functions.

 For data arrays that requires updates, such as mesh, background-mesh and meta variables, they are managed by the `DiscreteVariable` class.
-Each `DiscreteVariable` includes a `DeviceOnlyVariable` instance that manages the device-side allocation, transfer, synchronization, and deallocation, ensuring correct memory management and preventing leaks.
+Each `DiscreteVariable` includes a `DeviceOnlyVariable` instance that manages the device-side allocation, transfer, synchronization, and de-allocation, ensuring correct memory management and preventing leaks.
 Note that, device-side memory is only allocated and data transferred when the device pointer is first requested.
-Again the latter is generated only when a computing kernel is first requested by the loop function mesh_for package_for, as shown in Lst.
-3 and 4, with device execution policies.
+Again the latter is generated only when a computing kernel is first requested by the loop function mesh_for package_for, as shown in the previous code snippets, with device execution policies.

-For singular global parameters, such as total number of data packages, memory is allocated using `malloc`_shared from the USM mechanism.
+For singular global parameters, such as total number of data packages, memory is allocated using `malloc_shared` from the USM mechanism.
 This shared memory is accessible from both host and device, with synchronization handled automatically by SYCL.

 ## Multi-resolution Level-set